Ukrainian Wedding Traditions: What Foreigners Should Brace For?

-But don’t worry, in the modern day, betrothal in Ukraine is usually what happens intimately between a man and a woman.
-Just like in the Western world, the man is awaited to kneel down and put an engagement ring on the girl’s right-hand finger.
-Nevertheless, some Ukrainian parents still require a bridegroom to come to their house with bread and salt, asking the permission or blessing (if the family is religious), as well as with a bottle of champagne and some flowers.
+However, today this ritual isn’t commonly used.
+Typically, it happens between a man and a woman when they’re on a face-to-face date.
+Just like in the Western world, women expect their men to kneel down and put an engagement ring on their right-hand finger.
+Sometimes, Ukrainian parents ask a guy to come to their house with bread and salt, asking the permission or blessing.
+It happens when the family is religious.

-Ukrainian brides, by the way, are required to wear the white bride’s veil (in old times they wore a wreath).
-After the girl gets married, she is supposed to change the veil with hustka—a headscarf (to show that she is not single anymore)—and dance with the youngest unmarried girl.
+Ukrainian brides, by the way, are required to wear the white Ukrainian wedding dress and the bride’s veil (in old times they wore a wreath.)
+After the girl gets married, she’s supposed to change the veil with hustka—a headscarf (to show that she’s not single anymore)—and dance with the youngest unmarried girl.

 5. Ukrainian wedding ring